 ‘The first two times I read the book, I found myself aching with pleasure.
 Yes, these people were naughty, but at the age of thirteen, I couldn’t help but admire their infectious energy and spirited enjoyment of life.
 The third time I came away shocked, not by the characters’ behavior but by the innumerable typos.’

-3. Create humour in writing via delay and understatement
+3. Create humor in writing via delay and understatement

 Part of the effect of a great joke is waiting for the punchline – the delay.
 The build-up and expectation as we see the payoff coming, but don’t know when it will strike.